-There may, of course, be other relevant market factors.
-Forty thousand dollars purchases a good property in Adelaide but a very modest one indeed in Sydney.
+There may, of course, be other relevant market factors. thousand dollars purchases a good property in Adelaide but a very modest one indeed in Sydney.
 The land market is more vigorous in the Eastern States and the communities marginally more prosperous.
 The difference is still significant.
 It cannot be scoffed away.
 There is no use hiding the fact that many conveyancing transactions are de facto performed from first to last by trained typists.
 This automaticity is likely to increase rather than diminish with the growing spread of the Torrens System, the use of computerisation and the development of insurance schemes to protect against loss.
-I think it very likely that lawyers will lose their monopoly on. land conveyancing and that this part of their practice will severely contract to roughly the proportions of South Australia.
-Clearly the loss of such volume work will have marked implications for the future activity and income levels of the profession.
+I think it very likely that lawyers will lose their monopoly on land conveyancing and that this part of their practice will severely contract to roughly the proportions of South Australia.
+Clearly the loss of such volume work will have marked implication: for the future activity and income levels of the profession.

-That is not allow let the Family Law areassignificant is changes have commenced of Theodoject of the Family Law Act is to reduce to an absolute minimum the simpediments in the way of dissolution of commenced of the great increase in the divorce rate and in the numbers awaiting divorce, demonstrate the effectiveness of the Act in securing this object.
-Simplification of the law reduces the need for "lawyering" 62.
-It makes possible the "do-it-yourself" kit which has enjoyed some success in the Family Law area already and is likely to expand rapidly into other activities including real estate, probate, appearances before proliferating tribunals and so on.
+That is not all.
+In the Family Law area significant changes have commenced.
+The object of the Family Law Act is to reduce to an absolute minimum the impediments in the way of dissolution of marriages.
+The great increase in the divorce rate and in the numbers awaiting divorce, demonstrate the effectiveness of the Act in securing this object.
+Simplification of the law reduces the need for "lawyering" 11 makes possible the "do-it-yourself" kit which has enjoyed some success in the Family Law area already and is likely to expand rapidly into other activities including real estate, probate, appearances before proliferating tribunals and so on.
 63